- Open Access

 Electronic supplementary material

 Additional file 1: Table S1: Eligible and not eligible participants.
-Table S2.
 Differences in exposure and outcome between eligible participants and participants without haplogroup information.
 Table S3.
 Distribution of MMSE performance by mitochondrial clusters and haplogroups.
 Table S4.
 Chi-Square Test of Association.
 Table S5.
 Effect of clusters on the low MMSE.
 Table S6.
 Effect for doubling in Black Carbon (BC) concentration on the natural scale on the low MMSE score, overall and by mitochondrial clusters.
 Table S7.
 Effect for doubling in BC concentration on the natural scale on the low MMSE score by individual haplogroups.
 Table S8.
 Effect for doubling in Black Carbon (BC) concentration on the natural scale on low MMSE score, overall and by mitochondrial clusters, adjusted for age and age and education.
 Table S9.
 Effect for doubling in Black Carbon (BC) concentration on the natural scale on low MMSE score, overall and by mitochondrial clusters, adjusted for age and age and education.
 Table S10.
 Effect of clusters on the change of MMSE.
 Table S11.
 Effect for doubling in Black Carbon (BC) concentration on the natural scale on the change of MMSE score, overall and by mitochondrial clusters.
 Table S12.
 Effect for doubling in BC concentration on the natural scale on the change of MMSE score by individual haplogroups.
 (PDF 268 KB)

 About this article